 XRDP Server on Linux

-In Linux, the SSH connections via the Xrdp is secure and safe.
+In Linux, the SSH connections via the Xrdp are secure and safe.
 It creates an RSA key to make your connection secure.
-The Xrdp server allows the user to use the clipboard and audio features through the internet.
+The Xrdp server allows users to use the clipboard and audio features online.

 Logging into your Linux system is faster through a secure Xrdp server; it also allows you to log into your Linux server via the terminal shell.
-The Xrdp server also allows Windows users to login into the Linux server via the remote server tool.
-In this post, we will see how you can install the Xrdp server on your Linux system.
+The Xrdp server allows Windows users to login into the Linux server via the remote server tool.
+In this post, we will see how to install the Xrdp server on your Linux system.

 Step 1: Install Linux Desktop Environment on Your Server